This page includes information about Discover products that are not currently available on bankrate.com and may be out of date.

 You earn 1 percent cash back on every purchase, but if you pay your monthly balance on time, your rewards are boosted to 1.25 percent cash back for that month.

-If you’re interested in increasing your credit score, the Journey Student Rewards may be able to help; you can get access to a higher credit line after making five on-time monthly payments in a row.
+If you’re interested in increasing your credit score, the Journey Student Rewards may be able to help; you can get access to a higher credit line in as little as 6 months.
 A higher credit line can effectively decrease your credit utilization ratio, a factor that determines 30 percent of your credit score.

 You won’t owe an annual fee for owning the Journey Student Rewards and can further monitor your credit score within Capital One’s CreditWise® app.